Frequently Asked Questions

 What is the Robinson Life Science, Business, and Entrepreneurship (LSBE) Program?

-The Robinson Life Science, Business, and Entrepreneurship Program is an integrated, jointly-administered partnership between the Haas School of Business and the Department of Molecular and Cell Biology in the College of Letters and Science.
+The Robinson Life Science, Business, and Entrepreneurship Program is an integrated, jointly-administered partnership between the Haas School of Business and the College of Letters and Science.
 Students take rigorous courses designed to help bridge scientific inquiry and research with entrepreneurship and commercial application.
-In the program, students earn a Bachelor of Science degree in Business Administration and a Bachelor of Arts degree in Molecular and Cell Biology.
+In the program, students earn a Bachelor of Science degree in Business Administration and a Bachelor of Arts degree in Molecular and Cell Biology or Integrative Biology or Neuroscience.
 You’ll be part of a small cohort with specialized mentoring, career development, and internship opportunities.

 How are Biology and Business integrated in this program?

 The Robinson Life Science, Business, and Entrepreneurship Program is staffed with designated program staff guiding students through the program.
-The program integrates the Molecular and Cell Biology and Business curriculum plans and provides students with professional development opportunities and other experiences that allow for practical, real-world application of concepts learned in the classroom.
+The program integrates the MCB/IB/Neuroscience and Business curriculum plans, providing students with professional development opportunities and other experiences that allow for practical, real-world application of concepts learned in the classroom.

 I'm pre-med.
 Will I meet the requirements to apply to medical school in this program?